noowz/BSRPC/README.md

 ## 📝 **License**

-This project is licensed under the <a href="./LICENSE" target="blank">BSD 2-Clause License</a> license.
+This project is licensed under the [BSD 2-Clause License](./LICENSE) license.

 ---